LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-04-migration-from-.NET-Core-3.0-to-3.1.md

 </Project>
 ```

 Interestingly enough in ASP.NET Core 3.0 they (Microsoft) advise you to use NewtonsoftJson again.
 As the majority of users preferred it over the later version known as System.Text.Json.
 Use `dotnet watch run` and check the localhost url.
 If it runs in Chrome then you should have successfully ported the project from 3.0 to 3.1.
 Nice work.

+Again I have a [demo of the project](https://github.com/LayersOfAbstraction/3.0_to_3.1_migration_project) I converted myself from 3.0 to 3.1 in case you got problems.

-Hopefully this will serve as the groundwork port more complex projects over to 3.1!
-If you are having problems, this project show show what I have done.
+Hopefully this will serve as the groundwork for you to port more complex projects over to 3.1!